pgorzelany/xapi-connector/docs/docs.md

     connector = new Connector(SERVER_URL, CONN_PORT, STREAM_PORT, USERNAME, PASSWORD)

-You can then use the Connector methods and properties to interact with xapi
+You can then use the Connector methods and properties to interact with xapi.

 ###Connector.connect()